holyjak/blog.jakubholy.net/content/pages/6--wiki/happiness/index.md

 What can I do to foster my and colleagues' happiness?
 -----------------------------------------------------

+ There are multiple ways to strengthen each pillar of PERK on personal, social, and structural levels at work—through _individual exercises and activities_, the development of key _social skills_, shifts in _leadership style_, _organization-wide initiatives_, or changes to _company policy_.
+Some of the individual activities follow.

 **Prioritize happiness** There are many things you can do, whether leader or regular employee, but the first step is to realize that happiness at work is important for you, your colleagues, and the company and make the conscious decision to foster it.
 We have always too much to do so it is important to decide to prioritize happiness and make the time to be extra kind when a colleague is asking for help, to make few seconds or minutes for being mindful, etc. Create opportunities for positive emotions to arise and savor them - celebrate achievements, take a lunch with a colleague you enjoy, ....